BasiukTV/aws-sandbox/automation/iac/vpc/terraform/README.md

 1. Virtual Private Cloud (VPC)
 2. (by default) Private subnet
 3. (by default) Public subnet
+4. (by default) Internet Gateway and its Route Table for Public subnet

 ## Input Variable Values (with examples)